amyehodge/amyehodge.github.io/Beginning_SQL/challenges_key.md

 ```

 #### Challenge 7
 Write a query to determine the average weight of the individuals in records 1, 63, and 64.
-How are null values treated?
+How are `NULL` values treated?

 ```
 SELECT AVG(weight)